Phlebotomists are an instrumental part of the NHS team, making sure that the diagnosis of illness is done quickly and safely.

-As a phlebotomist, you will take blood samples from patients.
-The samples are examined in a laboratory and the results can be used to diagnose diseases and conditions.
+As a phlebotomist, you will take blood samples from patients which are examined in a laboratory and the results can be used to quickly diagnose diseases and conditions.

 When taking blood, you have to be careful that you